 Especially when you are new to entering sweepstakes, there are some easy mistakes that you can make that could get you disqualified.
 Here are some of the most common mistakes to avoid:

 Most sweepstakes are restricted to a specific geographic region, whether that be a country or countries, a state, a city, or a zip code.
-If you enter without checking whether your home address makes you ineligible, you will be quickly disqualified.
+If you enter without checking whether your address is eligible, you will be quickly disqualified.

 Similarly, there are sweepstakes for kids, for retirees, for people above the age of majority, and more.
 While most sweepstakes are open to people above the age of 18, checking before you enter will save your time and the sponsors'.

 Some giveaways have extra restrictions about who can enter.
 For example, sweepstakes from tobacco companies are required to ensure that only current tobacco users can enter.
 Other giveaways might require membership in an organization like the AARP, that entrants are customers of a subscription service (subject to the rules for no purchase necessary entry methods), and so on.

 The safest way to enter sweepstakes is to enter for yourself only, and to type your entries by hand.
 If you want to enter for a spouse or family member, or if you want to use a time-saver like a form-filling program or an automatic entry service, make sure the rules don't prohibit it first.

-In order to avoid any appearance of favoritism, most companies prohibit their employees and business sponsors from entering their giveaways.
+In order to avoid the appearance of favoritism, most companies don't allow their employees and business sponsors to enter their giveaways.
 Immediate family members of employees and business partners may also be ineligible to win.
 If you or your relatives have any relationship with the company sponsoring the giveaway, it's a good idea to check if you are restricted from entering.

 Aside from these common pitfalls, it's a good idea to read the rules of each individual giveaway, to ensure that there are no additional restrictions that could get your entries disqualified.